ingapoloperseo/MslearnShoeCompany/README.md

 # Contributing

+This repository is a clone of an existing repository of free license for learning Microsoft Learn and thank owner Nick Walker (https://github.com/nickwalkmsft)

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.microsoft.com.